jw782cn/RepoChat-200k/README.md

 ```
 4. **Use the application**: Follow the instructions in the application to download a GitHub repository, select files and folders, and chat with the LLM.

+If you encounter some issues with repo, you can always delete the repo dir in ./repos dir and download it again.

 ## Configuration

 The application's behavior can be customized through the following configuration options: